NORA0120 – Intermediate Norwegian, Level II

 Learning outcome

-To understand oral presentations on everyday life and current issues, including the ability to understand the main ideas of radio and television programs.
-To read textbooks and simple authentic texts and newspaper articles.
-To have sufficient command of both oral and written Norwegian so that errors do not interfere with communication.
+Students will learn: to understand oral presentations on everyday life and current issues; to including the ability to understand the main ideas of radio and television programs; to read textbooks and simple authentic texts and newspaper articles; and to have sufficient command of both oral and written Norwegian so that errors do not interfere with communication.

 Admission